Work Hours Not Tied to Resident Burnout - Takeaways - MDSpire

 • 1

-Longer work hours linked to increased stress but not burnout.
+Longer work hours among resident physicians correlate with increased stress and perceived clinical competency, but not with burnout.

 • 2